- heparin sodium

 Heparin does not appear in breast milk.

-Used as directed, it is extremely unlikely that the low levels of heparin reaching the blood will have any systemic effect.
-However, there have been rare reports of immune-mediated thrombocytopenia and thrombosis in patients receiving heparin flushes (see also Section 4.4, Special Warnings and Precautions for Use).
+Used as directed, it is extremely unlikely that the low levels of heparin reaching the blood will have any systemic effect, however, there have been rare reports of immune-mediated thrombocytopenia and thrombosis in patients receiving heparin flushes.
+Pulmonary embolism has been reported as thromboembolic complications of heparin-induced thrombocytopenia.
+Heparin should be discontinued immediately in patients who develop thrombocytopenia.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.